HTMi: History

 HTMi was established as a private hotel school in late 1990 in the UK where it began with a few students and moved from Scotland to Bournemouth.
-In 1999, it was unanimously decided that the School could not compete in the UK against the big Swiss hotel schools.
+In 1999, it was decided that the school could not compete in the UK against the big Swiss hotel schools.
 In 1999, the management team planned a relocation strategy.
-Professor Robert Larmour launched HTMi in Sörenberg, Switzerland.
+Robert Larmour launched HTMi in Sörenberg, Switzerland.
 HTMi started with 16 students from two nationalities; now it has approximately 420 students in Switzerland from 35 nationalities.

-The Institute further enhanced its range of qualifications offered with the introduction of a BA degree from the University of Ulster, in 2004.
+The Institute enhanced its range of qualifications offered with the introduction of a BA degree from the University of Ulster, in 2004.
 This program ran until 2007, when it was replaced with BSc (Hons) International Hotel and Tourism Management, also validated and awarded by the University of Ulster.
 HTMi added a Masters level qualification to its portfolio in 2006 with the introduction of the MBA Hospitality, awarded by Queen Margaret University, Edinburgh.
 This was replaced in 2012 by the Master of Science in International Hospitality and Tourism Management, validated and awarded by Edinburgh Napier University.

-Mission

-The management development philosophy of the educational institute is captured in the given mission of HTMi: Come as a Student, Become a Manager.
-This statement provides the basis for an understanding of the holistic approach towards management training and education, whereby students are placed in an environment that matches that which would be found within the hospitality industry, in terms of professional behavior and professional image.

-Courses and Programmes
+Courses and programmes

 The educational institute offers a number of courses, all taught in English, as follows: